vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 child 0 [ "sh" ]
 ```

 The example makes it look like the parent always executes before the child process.
 But that's not always the case; it's indeterminate which process - the parent or the child - has access to the CPU next.
 On a multiprocessor system, they could simultaneously access the CPU.
 In our case, this won't matter but do know that relying on a specific execution order could result in subtle and hard to debug race conditions.
 As you can see, we're moving in the right direction.
 We just need a few more things in place to mimic the `docker run` command.
-When executing `deno run -A --unstable ./src/main/ts ps aux`, we want the child process to start running the `ps`program and use`aux` as arguments.
-For this, we can use `exec`, which has the following type definition:
+When executing `deno run -A --unstable ./src/main/ts ps aux`, we want the child process to start running the `ps` program and use`aux` as arguments.
+For this, we can use `exec`, which looks something like this:

 ```ts
 exec(fileName: string, args: string[], env?: { [key: string]: string; } | undefined) => never`
 ```

-TODO: explain there is some deviation from execve here
+An astute reader might notice that this doesn't exactly match up with what you get from `man execve`.
+And you are absolutely right, I had to abstract some things away here.
+If you want to know why look at `libc/unistd.ts` where the `exec` function is defined.
+You'll see that there is some pointer magic I had to go through to make it all work in TypeScript.
+Also, execve only accepts absolute paths and doesn't look up the given program.
+Given most people don't expect this behaviour, I abstracted this away and made it similar to what higher-level languages offer.

 One of the first arguments takes a fileName.
 This can be a relative or an absolute path.
 If it's a relative path, the function will look in the `PATH` variable to find the binary.
 If it can't find the program available on your `PATH` it will stop execution and throw an error.
 The second argument is a string array that represents the list of arguments.
 The last one is an optional object that allows us to tweak the programs environment variables.
 We won't need this one just yet; in doing so, the child process will just inherit all environment variables from the parent.
 Since it replaces the program that called it, a successful `exec()` never returns.